 Famous as Backpacker's Bottleneck

-We all are familiar with the fact that Nepal arguably offers us the most convenient access to its most famous peaks where a large number of adventure aficionados do visit throughout the year.
-The Himalayas of Nepal includes around fifty mountains that exceed the height of 7200 meters, including the world’s ten out of the fourteen 8000 m peaks.
-These peaks offer great opportunities for even several of the non-mountaineers as its foothills delivers some of the tremendous chances for all.
-Most of the famous peaks include Mount Everest (read: Where is mount Everest located?), Annapurna, Manaslu, Lhotse, Kanchenjunga, Imja Tse, Lobuche and Pisang Peak to name a few.
+We all know that Nepal arguably offers us the most convenient access to its most famous peaks, which many adventure enthusiasts visit throughout the year.
+The Himalayas of Nepal includes around fifty mountains that exceed 7200 meters, including the world's ten out of the fourteen 8000 m peaks.
+These peaks offer great opportunities for even several non-mountaineers as its foothills deliver tremendous chances for all.
+Most of the famous peaks include Mount Everest (read: Where is Mount Everest located?), Annapurna, Manaslu, Lhotse, Kanchenjunga, Imja Tse, Lobuche, and Pisang Peak, to name a few.

 Nepal's astonishing Diverse Cultures

 An amazing country of almost 30 million people with more than 100 castes and subgroups, Nepal offers vast diversity in its culture and ethnicity.
-The groups here usually differ by altitude and climatic zones with some of them inhabiting the alpine region of high Himalayas while the others living in the middle hills inhabiting temperate zones.
+The groups here usually differ by altitude and climatic zones, with some inhabiting the alpine region of the high Himalayas while the others living in the middle hills inhabiting temperate zones.
 Most of the population is living in its subtropical lower regions too.

-Languages: The most startling fact about Nepal is that over hundreds of languages are spoken here from which Nepali and Maithili are the most prominent ones.
+Languages: The most startling fact about Nepal is that there are hundreds of languages, of which Nepali and Maithili are the most prominent.

-Religions: Another astounding fact reveals about its diversity in Religions.
-Majority of the population identifies as Hindus while other minorities include Buddhists, Muslims with other practising the Kirat Mundham religion as well as Christianity.
+Religions: Another astounding fact reveals the diversity in Religions.
+The majority of the population identifies as Hindus, while other minorities include Buddhists, and Muslims, with others practicing the Kirat Mundham religion and Christianity.

-Festivals: All these diverse cultures and ethnicity proffers its own unique festival and celebrations that translates into the different cuisines, dresses and customs.
-More than 50 festivals are celebrated every year that exhilarates every traveller who visits Nepal for fun, entertainment and exploration.
-Some of the major Festivals of Nepal include Dashain, Tihar, Lhosar, Teej and Indra Jatra to name a few.
+Festivals: All these diverse cultures and ethnicity proffers unique festivals and celebrations that translates into different cuisines, dresses, and customs.
+More than 50 festivals are celebrated yearly, exhilarating every traveler visiting Nepal for fun, entertainment, and exploration.
+Some of the major Festivals of Nepal include Dashain, Tihar, Lhosar, Teej, and Indra Jatra, to name a few.

 Nepal's unique and famous locals

-The people of Nepal are famous worldwide for their friendly and helping nature.
-They can really make your trip an astonishing and memorable experience.
+The people of Nepal are famous worldwide for their friendly and helpful nature.
+They can make your trip a fantastic and memorable experience.
 One can never forget the way they welcome and treat their guests.
-That is why hospitality in Nepal is something that remains a universally accepted fact.
-They are always interested in chatting with the foreigners and often give a flash upon its culture and customs.
-It is quite easy to communicate with them as they can be conversant in English smoothly.
+That is why hospitality in Nepal remains a universally accepted fact.
+They are always interested in chatting with foreigners and often give a flash at their culture and customs.
+It is quite easy to communicate with them as they can converse smoothly in English.

-Food plays an important role while travelling as you need some delicious savories after a tiring day out.
-Indeed, food in Nepal is always famous for its local spices and unique recipes.
+Food plays an important role while traveling as you need some delicious savories after a tiring day.
+Indeed, the food in Nepal is always famous for its local spices and unique recipes.
 People often love to have delicious recipes when they visit Nepal.
-The famous meal which is offered to every visitor in Nepal is Dal Bhat –a uniquely cooked combination of rice and lentils which is served with the cooked vegetables.
+The favorite meal offered to every visitor in Nepal is Dal Bhat –a uniquely cooked combination of rice and lentils served with cooked vegetables.

-Other local cuisines in Nepal(also read: 15 Most Popular Nepali Foods you should Try) include Newari, Noodles soup and momos.
-You can also relish the mouth-watering international foods that are served at many popular restaurants in Kathmandu and Pokhara.
-Travellers often enjoy the delicious falafel, hummus, Pizza with a cup of scrumptious coffee.
+Other local cuisines in Nepal(also read: 15 Most Popular Nepali Foods you should Try) include Newari, Noodles soup, and momos.
+You can also relish the mouth-watering international foods served at many popular restaurants in Kathmandu and Pokhara.
+Travelers often enjoy delicious falafel, hummus, and Pizza with a cup of tasty coffee.

 Convenience in getting Visa to Nepal

-We often feel bad while getting Visa to a country planning to visit becomes difficult due to one hurdle or the other.
-Nepal government has made this process easy for the travelers as the country is keen to promote its tourism sector.
+We often feel bad when getting Visa to a country planning to visit becomes difficult due to one hurdle or the other.
+Nepal's government has made this process easy for travelers as it is keen to promote its tourism sector.
 You can get a Visa on arrival at the airport of Kathmandu.
 All you need to have is some cash and one passport-sized photograph.
-Also, you get it easily through online Tourist visa application.
+Also, you get it easily through online Tourist visa applications.